Evan Shanks

 Evan Shanks (born October 10, 1964) is an American rock bassist for Symbol Six and Entropy.

 Career

 In the early 1980s, Entropy played such venues as Grand Olympic Auditorium and Cathay de Grande right in the heart of Los Angeles / Orange County Punk rock.
-They went on to play a steady stream of shows for Goldenvoice: 45 Grave, The Circle Jerks, NOFX, The Melvins, The Minutemen, The Butthole Surfers, 7 Seconds, DI, The Toy Dolls, The Effigies, Wasted Youth, English Dogs, D.R.I. (band), Detox, The Dickies, Conflict, and The Dead Kennedys.
+They went on to play a steady stream of shows for Goldenvoice: 45 Grave, The Circle Jerks, NOFX, The Melvins, The Minutemen, The Butthole Surfers, 7 Seconds, DI, The Toy Dolls, The Effigies, Wasted Youth, English Dogs, D.R.I., Detox, The Dickies, Conflict, and The Dead Kennedys.

 In 2009, Ace & Eights performed with Slash and Steven Adler of Guns N' Roses.

 Shanks is currently the bassist for the Los Angeles rock band Symbol Six.